neraath/neraath.github.io/_posts/2013-04-30-migrateuserstoclaims-operation-is-not-valid-due-to-the-current-state-of-the-object.markdown

 Why did this happen?
 This was because my ``$acc`` user is my **farm account**.
 I'm also running my PowerShell session as my **farm account**.
 This is to ensure that I have full, unfettered access to the SharePoint Object Model and the Content Database.
 The middle parameter states (from [MSDN](http://msdn.microsoft.com/en-us/library/jj172686.aspx)):

-{% blockquote %}
-The **account** will be given the correct permissions to perform the operation.
+> The **account** will be given the correct permissions to perform the operation.
 Should this permission be removed when the operation is complete.
-{% endblockquote %}

 We definitely don't want this for the farm account.
 So, my updated code, for reference: